Ph.D. Admissions FAQs

 What financial support is available?
 Are international students eligible for financial support?

 All students admitted to the English Ph.D. program receive five years of 12-month funding.
-Financial support is provided through a combination of fellowship stipend and tuition, and assistantship salaray and tuition allowance.
-Students in good academic standing also receive funding in the sixth year of the program.
+Financial support is provided through a combination of fellowship stipend and tuition, and assistantship salary and tuition allowance.
+Students in good academic standing may also receive funding in the sixth year of the program subject to departmental policies.
 Additional funding is provided to support academic and research expenses such as conference attendance and travel.

 Stanford's Knight-Hennessy Scholars program also awards up to 100 graduate students every year with full funding.
 Please refer to the Knight-Hennessy Scholars program page for important information.